 Yes!
 The UP students love to meet new friends.
 Just be sure you are including them fully and not ignoring them if you are with a group of friends.

 The UP personnel will post weekly schedules by Thursday of each week in WhenToWork.This scheduling software will send you an email saying a schedule has been published if your email notifications are set up appropriately.
 It is important to pick up shifts you would like to cover, review shifts already assigned, and confirm hours with a quick click on the WhenToWork email link before Friday at 5 pm so the UP personnel can arrange coverage if you cannot volunteer.
-Schedule changes also requires modifying picture schedules for some UP students.
+Schedule changes also requires also require you to notify UP students directly.

 There is currently a Facebook group for volunteers and UP students with updates and photos on the site.
 Program personnel send out reminder and update emails to every volunteer to keep everyone informed as well.
 The best way to stay up to date is our Blackboard course, titled “WCU UP Program.”
 This course allows volunteers to easily access important documents, schedules, facts and dates related to the program.
 You can also stay connected through the WCU UP Program website.